seoyeong643/DSA/README.md

 # DSA
 Java Data Structures &amp; Algorithms

-This project contains various Java implementations of various data structures and algorithms.
+This project contains various Java implementations of various data structures and algorithms, a lot from leetcode.

 ## Project Structure